Battle of Narva (1700): Victory monument

-On 20 November 2000 the Swedish Minister for Foreign Affairs, Lena Hjelm Wallén inaugurated a new memorial monument to celebrate the victory.
-Erected with an economic contribution from the Swedish Institute, it replaced an older memorial, erected in 1936, which disappeared during the Second World War.
+On 20 November 2000, the Swedish Minister for Foreign Affairs, Lena Hjelm Wallén inaugurated a new memorial monument to celebrate the victory.
+Erected with an economic contribution from the Swedish Institute, it replaced an older memorial erected in 1936, which disappeared during the Second World War.
 The monument is surmounted by a "Swedish lion", his left paw resting on a ball engraved with the Three Crowns of Sweden.
 It stands on a pedestal of granite.
 The Latin inscription on the pedestal reads "MDCC" (1700) and "Svecia memor" ("Sweden remembers").

 Second siege

-Four years after the battle of Narva, Peter I marched again in a new attempt to capture Narva.
+Four years after the Narva battle, Peter I marched again in a new attempt to capture Narva.
 Marshal Boris Sheremetev's force of 20,000 captured Tartu on 24 June.
 Sheremetev then besieged Narva, where the garrison was under Commandant Major-General Henning Rudolf Horn af Ranzien and consisted of 3,800 infantry and 1,300 cavalry.
 The Russians captured Narva on 20 August 1704 and massacred some of its Swedish inhabitants before Peter I stopped them.
-Horn, several officers and a large number of Swedish soldiers were captured, with about 3,200 casualties while the Russians lost up to 3,000 men during the siege and the assault.
+Horn, several officers, and a large number of Swedish soldiers were captured, with about 3,200 casualties while the Russians lost up to 3,000 men during the siege and the assault.